First-year experience

 Online advising

-The summer before first-year students start at Carnegie Mellon, the College of Engineering Dean's Office provides comprehensive advising using technologies such as Facebook, Skype, IM, podcasts,
+The summer before first-year students begin at Carnegie Mellon, the College of Engineering Dean's Office provides comprehensive advising using technologies like Facebook, Skype, IM, podcasts, chatrooms, and email.
+From understanding course schedules to determining what computer to buy, this early engagement helps new students transition into college life.

 First-Year Advisory Board (FAB)

 The First-Year Advisory Board (FAB) is the voice of first-year students enrolled in the College of Engineering.
-The 12 elected board members act as a liaison between the first-year class and administration, staff, and faculty.
+The 12 elected board members liaise between the first-year class and administration, staff, and faculty.

 Major information sessions

-At orientation, information sessions are offered to allow you a chance to meet faculty and upper-class students from each of the seven engineering departments.
+Information sessions are offered during orientation, allowing students to meet faculty and upper-class students from each of the seven engineering departments.

 Introductory engineering electives